-You've landed an interview for a leadership role within a call center—maybe you're aiming to be the next VP of Operations, VP of Customer Service, or another key figure steering the direction of customer experience.
+You've landed an interview for a call center leadership role either the next VP of Operations, VP of Customer Service, or another key figure steering the direction of customer experience.

 Navigating job interview questions with confidence is a key step toward securing a leadership position within the contact center.
 You can't expect to win the role with rehearsed answers; you need to showcase a deep understanding of the challenges and opportunities these roles embody and demonstrate how your unique experiences, vision, and capabilities make you the standout choice for the role.